awlsring/terraform-provider-headscale/docs/data-sources/devices.md

 ### Optional

 - `name_prefix` (String) Filters the device list to elements whose name has the provided prefix.
-- `user` (String) Filters the device list to elements belonging to the user with the provided ID.
+- `user_name` (String) Filters the device list to elements belonging to the user with the provided name.

 ### Read-Only